bradymadden97/esoteric-projects/README.md

 The script also reformats the code to 75 characters per line.

 #### word-shifter.bf
-This brainfuck program takes an input of two strings of the same length, and shifts the first string one character at a time to match the second string.
+This brainfuck program takes an input of two strings of the same length, and edits the first string one character at a time to match the second string.
 For example:
 ```
 hello world